Emergency Medical Technician (EMT) Resume Examples and Templates for 2023

 Treated Updated

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

-Employment of EMTs and paramedics is expected to increase by 7% over the next ten years, creating over 17,000 new jobs.
+Employment of EMTs and paramedics is expected to increase by 7% over the next 10 years, creating over 17,000 new jobs.
 As new applicants continue to flood the market and attempt to meet this demand, you’ll need to be strategic about crafting your resume.
 Tailoring your resume to match a position is the best approach to take.
 Become the answer to their needs by aligning your EMT resume with the job description, increasing your chances of standing out and securing an interview.

-What is the best Emergency Medical Technician resume format?+
+What is the best emergency medical technician resume format?-

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume

 Creating a well-written cover letter to accompany your resume will help your chances of getting an interview.
-The best way to write a compelling cover letter is to tailor your document for the healthcare institution you’re applying to.
+The best way to write a compelling cover letter is to tailor your document for the health care institution you’re applying to.
 Read our guide on how to write a cover letter for some great advice, and check out our health and wellness cover letter guides to see examples for other medical positions.

 Frank headshot